zzm634/typeorm-no-arp/docs/query-runner.md

 // take a connection from the connection pool await queryRunner.connect()

-// use this particular connection to execut queries const users = await queryRunner.manager.find(User)
+// use this particular connection to execute queries const users = await queryRunner.manager.find(User)

 // don't forget to release connection after you are done using it